BharatheshwaraReddyK/sap-toolbox/README.md

 **Format & validate**
 - JSON formatter (validate, beautify/minify, sort keys)
 - XML formatter (validate, beautify/minify, strip namespaces)
-- CSV normalizer (header/row-length checks, delimiter conversion)
+- CSV normalizer (header/row-length checks — reported as warnings, not fatal errors — delimiter conversion)
 - YAML formatter (validate, re-indent)

-**Compare**
+**Compare** — every tool supports uploading a file for either side, and downloading a report (HTML / PDF / PNG) of the results
-- JSON diff (structural, path-level)
+- JSON diff — structural, path-level, with moved-element detection and word-level highlighting for changed strings
-- XML diff (canonicalized structural compare)
+- XML diff — canonicalized structural compare, same moved/word-diff support
-- CSV diff (row-wise or by a key column, field-level highlights)
+- CSV diff — row-wise or by a key column, with moved-row detection and word-level field highlights

+Differences are labeled with a consistent symbol scheme: `+` only in B, `−` only in A, `⇄` moved/shuffled, `~` modified.

 **SAP payload helpers**
 - IDoc viewer & converter — segment-aware XML → JSON with an expandable tree